HsuShihYu/Birthday_Greeting_Kata/README.md

 Build 5 versions of Restiful APIs, Each api can send birthday greeting email when today is their birthday.
 The format of birthday greeting content is json.

-(Extra function: directly send the email to the members when today is their birthday)
+(Extra function: Directly send the mail to the members when today is their birthday)

 ## Requriements
 `python 3.6`
 `mysql 8.0.25`
 `mongodb 5.0.0`

-## Instruction steps by steps
+## Instruction
 ### Step1:
 If you have `pyenv-virtualenv`
 ```